gauntlt/gauntlt-demo/README.md

 ```

 ## Start targets
-This includes railsgoat as a target to pratice against and in the future we will bundle other services.
-To start the default services (which is just railsgoat right now) run the following.
+This includes gruyere and railsgoat as a target to pratice against and in the future we will bundle other services.
+To start the default services (which is just gruyere  right now) run the following.
 ```
 $ bundle exec start_services
 ```